Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 Although we haven’t discussed parameters yet (they’re different from function arguments), you can also overload structs, functions and methods based on parameters.

 ## 7.5 The __copyinit__ and __moveinit__ special methods
+Mojo does not allow mutable references to overlap with other mutable references or with immutable borrows.

 For advanced use cases, Mojo allows you to define custom constructors (using Python’s existing __init__ special method), custom destructors (using the existing __del__ special method) and custom copy and move constructors using the new __copyinit__ and __moveinit__ special methods.

 When a struct has no __copyinit__ method, an instance of that struct cannot be copied.